Common Name: Canada Goose, Bernache du Canada (French), Ganso canadiense (Spanish) – The

 The Giant Canada Goose does not migrate over great distances but will travel regionally according to the availability of food and to seek safe haven; during middle to late summer, all waterfowl undergo a complete replacement of all of their flight feathers, a process known as a molt that can take up to a month.
 Without their complete aerodynamic ensemble, the geese are unable to fly for long distances and must accordingly find a palladium that has adequate food, a body of water and few trees for predator concealment.
 The fact that this is a good description of a golf course has set the stage for the collision between the once endangered Branta canadensis maxima and its historic nemesis Homo sapiens.

 The breeding success of the Giant Canada Goose has created a festering health risk.
 One of the primary problems with the Giant Canada Geese is that they are primarily herbivores; they graze in large groups on the tender new shoots of grass, clover, aquatic plants and agricultural crops, the latter when the plants first emerge after planting.
 They can thus invoke irreparable harm to grasslands and threaten the economic viability of a crop harvest.
 The high levels of ingestion result in high levels of excretion; an adult Canada Goose can produce 1.5 pounds of feces per day.
 Their emunctory efficacy has been linked to high fecal coliform counts at Pennsylvania State Park beaches and to eutrophication of small, restricted circulation pools.
 There are also safety issues.
 The FAA estimates that the Canada Goose is responsible for 35 percent of all bird-airplane collisions, amounting to 240 goose-plane impacts.
 In 1995, a US Air Force AWACS plane ingested 13 Canada Geese, crashed, and killed all 24 crew members, destroying the $184 Million aircraft.
+The emergency landing of an Airbus A320-214 on the Hudson River in 2009 resulted from the ingestion of at least two birds into each of its engines.
+The Canada Goose population in North America increased from 1 million in 1990 to 3.9 million in 2014.

 Efforts to limit the pernicious proliferation of the Canada Goose include husbandry controls, non-lethal and lethal methods.
 Husbandry controls consist of the elimination of preferable habitats and the use of bait stations to protect agricultural crops.
 Non-lethal methods consist of scare tactics such as noise makers, dogs, and visual devices that ward off the geese and physical deterrents, such as fences near water and wire grids over ponds to prevent landing.
 Lethal methods consist of hunting the adult geese and oiling, shaking or puncturing goose eggs.
 Unless the eggs are returned to the nest or dummy eggs are used, the mating pair will start another nest.
 Recreational hunting is not possible in the suburban areas that the geese prefer.
 The only remaining option is to capture the geese and attempt relocation or to send them to USDA processing plants for use in food banks.